-The 2016 Acura TLX has a Manufacturer’s Suggested Retail Price (MSRP) of a little under $33,000 for the base 4-cylinder model; the front-drive V6 is over $36,000 and fully loaded will be around $43,500; and the V6 SH-AWD is around $42,500 and will be over $45,500 with the Advance Package.
+The 2017 Acura TLX has a Manufacturer’s Suggested Retail Price (MSRP) of a little under $33,000 for the base 4-cylinder model; the front-drive V6 is just a few hundred dollars over $36,000 and fully loaded will be around $43,500; and the V6 SH-AWD is around $42,500 and will be over $45,500 with the Advance Package.
 In its class, TLX prices are comparable to the Lexus IS, which runs in the low-$40,000 range, and the Audi A4.
-To get a better idea of what people are paying for the 2016 Acura TLX in your area, check out the KBB.com Fair Purchase Price.
-Because the TLX is still new to the market its resale value might be a bit of a question, but it’s reasonable to assume the TLX would retain the same high level of values that have become typical for Acura vehicles.
+To get a better idea of what people are paying for the 2017 Acura TLX in your area, check out the KBB.com Fair Purchase Price.
+As for resale, we expect the TLX to hold strong 5-year residual values, better than the Audi A4, BMW 3 Series and Infiniti Q50, but just shy of the Lexus ES 350.

-There are two major option packages for the 2016 TLX.
+There are two major option packages from which to choose.
 The Technology Package (about $4,000) includes navigation with real-time traffic, an upgraded 490-watt 10-speaker Acura/ELS Studio sound system with hard-disk drive, forward-collision warning, lane-keeping assist, lane-departure warning, blind-spot information, rear cross-traffic monitor, leather-trimmed interior, rain-sensing wipers and a frameless rearview mirror.
 The Advance Package (a little over $3,000), available only on V6 models, includes collision-mitigation braking with head-up warning, adaptive cruise control with low-speed following, road-departure mitigation and heated/ventilated front seats.
 These packages are not inexpensive but we feel they deliver a lot of value for the money.